zufallsgenerator/pystringformat/README.md

 * Bracket and dot notations are interchangeable (javascript only has one type of properties)

 ## Changelog

+### Version 0.2.2

+Fixed some cases where having arguments looking like format strings would mess up things.
+Example:

+    fmt("{}, {}!", "Hello, {}", "world"); // Should be "Hello, {}, world!"

+Heavy refactoring.

+### Version 0.2.1

+No changes, updated the version number to see an update on npmjs.org

 ### Version 0.2
 - A single object can be used as a dictionary